|

 - glossosoma larvae cannot enlarge their case, instead

-they abandon their home when they have outgrown it,
+abandon their home when they have outgrown it, and drift

 - larvae and pupae have pale creamy tan bodies with